 If you’re just having a normal studying day, go for a walk or take some time out to listen to music, however, if you are in an exam or it’s building up the night before, here are a few pointers.

 The first thing you should do is before the big day is to hone your revision technique for all those times you are feeling anxious which you can take into exams with you.
 A common method is the tense and release method, explained fully by AnxietyBC.

 To start, take a slow, smooth, deep breath in through your nose for a couple of seconds and breathe out slowly through your mouth.
 Do the same again.

 Are you sitting (or lying) comfortably?
 If not, get yourself into a comfy position.
 Pay attention to your body and how it feels.
-Squeeze all the muscles in your toes as tight as you can, slowly breathe in, hold them tight for a few seconds and concentrate of how they feel and the floor under them.
+Squeeze all the muscles in your toes as tight as you can, slowly breathe in, hold them tight for a few seconds and concentrate on how they feel and the floor under them.
 Gradually and slowly relax the muscles, unclench your toes, let them go loose and exhale.
 Feel the tension flowing out of you like water.
-Move up the body slowly clenching and releasing each of your muscles in turn until you reach your forehead, remembering you arms and hands.
+Move up the body slowly clenching and releasing each of your muscles in turn until you reach your forehead, remembering your arms and hands.

 Spending some time to make you feel relaxed will both make your body more relaxed and you'll forget what you were worried about previously.

 Relaxation the night before